top of page

 Guasha Therapy for Facial Palsy

-The Guasha is a wonderful tool for treating trigger points, acupoints and fibrous tissue.
+The Guasha is a wonderful tool for treating trigger points, acupoints and fibrous tissue as well as for lymphatic drainage.

 This is especially true if you are experiencing synkinesis.